-Manual AF is as effective as an automatic one, but it sometimes becomes very difficult to use manual one during shooting.
+Manual AF is as effective as an automatic one, but it sometimes becomes tough to use a manual one during shooting.

 For ideal conditions, battery life is rated at 250 shots according to Canon / CIPA results.
 This battery life can be extended to 350-355 shots using built-in ECO mode.
 ECO mode is a power-saving mode to spare some battery.

-This won’t affect the performance, but still, if you want to use location services, connect the camera with your smartphone via Bluetooth, and use the GPS server of the phone.
+This won’t affect the performance, but if you want to use location services, connect the camera with your smartphone via Bluetooth and use its GPS server.

 Selfie friendly camera

 The tilted screen can be turned towards the face to capture selfies.
 Canon specifically mentioned this device as a ‘selfie-friendly camera.’
 There are some built-in modes specifically for selfies.
 The most prominent modes between them are Self Portrait and Smooth Skin.